stadionHQ/Documentation/frontend/server.md

 ============

 ## Summary
-The front-end site makes use of Expressjs to run the site on a node server instsance.
+The front-end site makes use of Expressjs to run the site on a node server instance.